Deploying Wallarm Node Using Terraform¶

 The example uses the following resources:

-AWS Autoscaling Group (ASG) feature for automatic scaling of cluster size up or down depending on CPU load of active WAF nodes
+AWS Autoscaling Group (ASG) feature for automatic scaling of cluster size up or down depending on CPU load of active nodes

-AWS NLB load balancer instance to monitor the availability of registered WAF nodes and distribute incoming web requests among healthy instances
+AWS NLB load balancer instance to monitor the availability of registered nodes and distribute incoming web requests among healthy instances

 Deployed Network Architecture¶